Global behaviour of radially symmetric solutions stable at infinity for gradient systems: Preliminaries

 In both expressions, the border term at $r$ equals $0$ coming from the integration by parts vanishes since $\psi(0) = 0$.
 In both expressions again, the last term disappears on every domain where $\psi(r)$ is proportional to $r^{d-1}$ (this corresponds to a uniform weight for the Lebesgue measure on $\rr^d$).

-We refer to \cite{Risler_globalRelaxation_2016} for more comments on these expressions.
+More comments on these expressions are provided in \cite{Risler_globalRelaxation_2016}.
 The sole difference with the one-dimensional space case treated in \cite{Risler_globalRelaxation_2016} is the ``$(d-1)/r$'' curvature terms on the right-hand side of these expressions.
 Fortunately, this additional term will not induce many changes with respect to the arguments developed in \cite{Risler_globalRelaxation_2016}, since: \begin{itemize} \item close to the origin $r=0$, the weight function $\psi$ can be chosen proportional to $r^{d-1}$, \item far away from the origin $r=0$, this curvature term is just small. \end{itemize}